Meet Our Veterinary Team In Henderson, NV

 Dr. Holford has a small menagerie of pets at home: an Australian Cattle dog named Neko; a Cavalier King Charles Spaniel named Wendell; a Maine Coon cat named Bee; a domestic longhair cat named JT; a cockatiel named Kona; and a Sulcata tortoise named Gaia.

-Jeylan Kazim Assistant Manager
+Jeylan Kazim Practice Manager

 Jeylan worked in the veterinary field as a receptionist and later a shift lead, before becoming an assistant manager.
 She has a bachelor’s degree in game art and design from the Art Institute of Pittsburgh, and while she ended up choosing a very different career path, Jeylan still loves to draw when she can make time for it.
 Some of her other personal interests include hiking, taking in the mountain scenery, seeing her family in Florida at least once a year, going to amusement parks and the movies, and checking out new restaurants.